-In internal series/parallel connections, CH1 and CH2 always have identical voltage and current setting value.
+In internal parallel connection mode, CH1 and CH2 always have identical voltage and current settings.

 External Parallel Connections

 This series power supply supports external parallel connection for multiple channels (from a single power supply or multiple power supplies).
 The figure below illustrates how to connect two outputs in external parallel.